haseebrehmat/react-assessment/README.md

-# 🚀 Welcome to Z.ai Code Scaffold
+# 🚀 Modern Web Application

-A modern, production-ready web application scaffold powered by cutting-edge technologies, designed to accelerate your development with [Z.ai](https://chat.z.ai)'s AI-powered coding assistance.
+A modern, production-ready web application built with cutting-edge technologies, designed to provide a robust foundation for rapid development.

 ## ✨ Technology Stack